onkarbankar111/SQL-Practice/My_Sql/Simple/SQL Problem with Different Methods.md

 WHERE student_id not in (SELECT student_id FROM students WHERE skill not in ('sql','python')) GROUP by student_id
 HAVING COUNT(*) = 2

+--Method-5] Using except
+SELECT student_id
+FROM students
+GROUP by student_id
+HAVING COUNT(*) = 2
+except
+SELECT student_id FROM students
+WHERE skill not in ('sql','python')
 ```